SwedbankPay/developer.swedbankpay.com/payments/mobile-pay/index.md

 {% include jumbotron.html body="  Enter your phone number, get the push message, press the pay button... and you're done!  " %}

-Mobile Pay is the main Danish payment app for mobile phones, making it one of the essential payment instruments for merchants operating in Denmark.
+MobilePay is the main Danish payment app for mobile phones, making it one of the essential payment instruments for merchants operating in Denmark.
 We offer it on our redirect and seamless view platforms.

 ## Purchase flow

-After the payment is created, the consumer is redirected to Mobile Pay's own payment page where the phone number is entered, and a push message is sent to the phone.
+After the payment is created, the consumer is redirected to MobilePay's own payment page where the phone number is entered, and a push message is sent to the phone.

-![screenshot of the Mobile Pay number input page][mobilepay-number-input]{:height="600px" width="425px"}
+![screenshot of the MobilePay number input page][mobilepay-number-input]{:height="600px" width="425px"}

 A countdown is shown in the browser and the payment request will appear in the app, waiting to be confirmed by the consumer.
 If you are using the redirect